-Jason managed his alcohol intake very well that he only had a cider and then a coffee tonight.
+Jason managed his alcohol intake very well, as he only had a cider and then a coffee tonight.
 Aimee had two Rieslings.
 Brian's second drink is a sidecar cocktail.

-There is a story about sidecar: Brian went to Hangzhou, China in 2019 and we had lunch together along with Aimee's colleagues.
-Brian ordered a sidecar at that time but he doesn't remember it at all now.
+There is a story about sidecars: Brian went to Hangzhou, China in 2019 and we had lunch together along with Aimee's colleagues.
+Brian ordered a sidecar then but he doesn't remember it at all now.

-Aimee keeps reminding Brian of that scenario that Brian has to order himself a sidecar to get to know this cocktail again.
+Aimee keeps reminding Brian of that event, so Brian has to order himself a sidecar to get to know this cocktail again.

 🔗2021-06-20 Song recording: Saison Croissant